• Skip to primary navigation

 If you’ve got any blueberry bagels leftover, you can store them in an airtight container or Ziploc storage bag on the countertop for up to 3 days.
 You could also freeze them for up to 3 months.
 To defrost them, I recommend leaving them in the refrigerator until fully thawed.
 You can reheat them either in the oven or by toasting.
 For the oven, slice the bagels in half, brush lightly with water to rehydrate, and heat at 350°F for 5-8 minutes for a crispy exterior and soft interior.
 If you’re using the toaster, simply toast the halved bagels on medium heat, but watch carefully since blueberries can burn.

-Fresh blueberry bagel with cream cheese spread on a beige plate, with whole bagels and blueberries in the background, illustrating healthy breakfast ideas from Food Faith Fitness.
+Blueberry bagel halves with cream cheese on a plate, with whole bagels and fresh blueberries.

 Serving suggestions